SUMMER THEATRE TRAINING INSTITUTE

 The Ping Chong + Company Summer Institute is designed to engage and inspire artists, teachers, students, and community practitioners interested in developing unique performance projects that explore oral history, art, and community engagement.
-This intensive week-long workshop, led by Ping Chong, Sara Zatz, and Ryan Conarro, will explore the innovative community-based performance and documentary theatre practices of Ping Chong + Company.
+This intensive week-long workshop, led by Ping Chong, Sara Zatz, Ryan Conarro, and Kirya Traber will explore the innovative community-based performance and documentary theatre practices of Ping Chong + Company.

 •Learn the history of Undesirable Elements and the process of creating an ensemble-based oral history work;

 •Learn how to conduct interviews and develop original script components based on the Undesirable Elements process;